mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/General/AccessingOnLAN/index.md

 language: en
 ---

-### Accessing your MAMP PRO localhost on A LAN using a local ip address or Local Hostname.
+## Accessing your MAMP PRO localhost on a LAN - local ip address or Local Hostname

 You can access your MAMP PRO localhost on a LAN using mobile devices or other Macs.